 Contact theory is not new and was developed more than 60 years ago by Allport’s The Nature of Prejudice (1954).
 But its lessons were almost completely ignored by multiculturalists who failed to draw upon any element of social psychology to any significant extent.
 However, interaction between individuals and communities can clearly be shown to impact on the way that people see others who are different from themselves.

-This recent short guide to Intergroup contact theory as explained by Everett, J (2013) is helpful in setting out the conceptual background.
+This short guide to Intergroup contact theory as explained by Everett, J (2013) is helpful in setting out the conceptual background.

 Intercultural Skills in the Workplace

 The British Council has produced a report which sets out the value of intercultural skills in the workplace (British Council, 2015).
 This has been a neglected area and perhaps has become more salient because of the failure of schools and colleges to develop the intercultural skills of their students.
 Employers are gradually realising that this is a gap that they must begin to fill for themselves.
 The British Council concludes: “the research shows that there is real business value in employing staff who have the ability to work effectively with individuals and organisations from cultural backgrounds different from their own.
 In particular, employers highlight the following as important intercultural skills: the ability to understand different cultural contexts and viewpoints; demonstrating respect for others and; knowledge of a foreign language.